 - Cisco Press published several excellent IPv6 books, including IPv6 Security and IPv6 for Enterprise Networks.

-- I’ve created four IPv6 webinars, including the upcoming IPv6 security webinar (register here).
+- I’ve created several IPv6 webinars, including the IPv6 security webinar.
 You can get access to all of them with the yearly subscription.